 Students may occasionally find a course offered at another CU System institution, like CU Boulder, which they would like to take.
-To do so they must register concurrently.
-To register, the students must get their PA's approval, a letter stating that they can take the course, and the approval of the Graduate School.
+To do so they must be registered for at least one course on the Denver Campus.
+To register, the students must get their PA's approval and the approval of the Graduate School.
 They must fill out a Concurrent Registration form.
 See a program director before proceeding with any such registration requirements.